theOehrly/Fast-F1/docs/index.rst

 F1 Telemetry documentation
 ==========================

-A python framework for the passionate F1 nerds.
+For the passionate F1 nerds.

 .. toctree::
    :maxdepth: 2